NJDHTS/NJDHTS/numetric-workbooks/njsp-fatal-database.md

 <!-- -->
 >**tip**
->Bear in mind that the [**NJSP Fatal Crashes**](https://cloud.numetric.com/workbooks#/report2/fa9beed9-77ec-4605-a899-4e26a086bde0) workbook presents data joined to the crash table.
+>The [**NJSP Fatal Crashes**](https://cloud.numetric.com/workbooks#/report2/fa9beed9-77ec-4605-a899-4e26a086bde0) workbook presents data joined to the crash table.
 As a result, counts and totals from this workbook will be structured as follows:

 >* Number of crashes where a crash attribute was applicable \(eg. municipality, year, time of day, route\)
 >* Number of crashes where anyone was involved with a particular person attribute \(eg. BAC level range, age, person type\)